2025 Oahu Guide: Experience Oahu Like A Local

 da Shop

-one of the last bookstores, and this one is incredible. da Shop carries a lot of local and Asian authors, it’s really unique to visit and peruse their books and other paper goods. definitely check out the pidgin dictionary for some laughs and a fun time!
+da Shop carries a lot of local and Pacific authors, it’s really unique to visit and peruse their books and other paper goods.

 Lookouts in Hawai'i Kai

-there are a handful (3-6) of lookouts along the kalaniana’ole highway, each one a gorgeous and unique view of the coastline.
-I highly recommend stopping and one or two on your way east!
+There are a handful of lookouts along the Kalaniana’ole highway, each one a gorgeous and unique view of the coastline.
+I highly recommend stopping and one or two on your way East!

 Sandy’s

-nicknamed as the breakneck beach, be careful in the water here—sandy’s is a large, beautiful beach very popular with surfers, bodyboarders, and locals. it’s also a great place to stargaze and talk after hours, as streetlights are far and few between on this side of the island.
+Sandy’s is a large, beautiful beach very popular with surfers, bodyboarders, and locals.
+It’s also a great place to stargaze, as streetlights are far and few between on this side of the island.

 Makapu’u Lookout